Clashes erupt in Yemen's Hodeidah as pro-coalition forces cede ground to Houthis | Law-Order

 Yemen's warring sides clashed south of the Red Sea port city of Hodeidah late on Saturday, after Iranian-backed Houthi fighters moved into territory ceded by forces allied to a Saudi-led coalition, military sources and witnesses said.

-The internationally recognized government's team for UNMHA said in a statement it also had no prior knowledge and warned that Houthi advances would be "a glaring violation" of the pact.
-It was not clear if the withdrawal in Hodeidah was linked to what the Saudi-led alliance had described as a redeployment in south Yemen, where sources said the Saudi military had left the main base in Aden, the interim seat of government.
+REDEPLOYMENT It was not clear if the pullback in Hodeidah was linked to what the Saudi-led alliance had described as a redeployment in south Yemen, where sources said the Saudi military had left a main base in Aden, the interim seat of government.

 Saudi Arabia's foreign minister, in an interview with France 24 TV on Saturday, reiterated a coalition denial that the Saudi military was withdrawing, saying "there continues to be strong support for the government of Yemen and (coalition) forces".
 The alliance intervened in Yemen in 2015 after the Houthis ousted the government from the capital, Sanaa.
 The conflict is seen as a proxy war between Saudi Arabia and Iran.
 The Houthis say they are fighting a corrupt system and foreign aggression.